sviglion/ExamInstances/README.md

 # Exam Instances
-External Candidates Exam Scheduling problem
+## External Candidates Exam Scheduling problem.
 Twice a year, the regional school departments in Norway need to schedule exam sessions for external candidates in region, which also involves reserving and assigning rooms, examiners and reviewers.